chaoge525/soafee_demo/documentation/overview.rst

 The Edge Workload Abstraction and Orchestration Layer (EWAOL) project provides users with a standards based framework using containers for the deployment and orchestration of applications on edge platforms.

 Under this approach, a full software stack is divided into the following software layers:

 * **Workloads**: Applications deployed using containers.
-These are the users of the EWAOL.
-Note that the EWAOL project does not provide any workload containers.
+These are the workloads deployed on the EWAOL system.
+Note that the EWAOL project does not provide any workloads, and they should instead be deployed by the end-users according to their target use-cases.

 * **Linux based Filesystem**: This is the main component provided by the EWAOL project.
-It contains primarily the container engine and its run-time dependencies.
+It contains tools and services that provide EWAOL core functionality such as the container engine and its run-time dependencies, the K3s container orchestration framework, and Xen virtualization management software, as well as optional packages such as those which provide EWAOL run-time integration tests or software development capabilities on the target platform.

-* **System software**: Platform specific software composed of firmware and operating system.
-EWAOL does not provide the system software but uses meta-arm and meta-arm-bsp to provide an example reference stack using the N1SDP platform.
+* **System software**: Platform-specific software composed of firmware and operating system, as well as the Xen type-1 hypervisor when building an EWAOL virtualization image.
+EWAOL does not provide the system software but uses meta-arm, meta-arm-bsp, and meta-virtualization to provide an example reference stack using the N1SDP platform.

 EWAOL is the reference implementation for SOAFEE (Scalable Open Architecture For Embedded Edge), the Arm lead industry initiative for extending cloud-native